The False Dawn: Reevaluating Google's Reinforcement Learning for Chip Macro Placement: Background

-Among secondary sources discussed in the context of \cite{Nature} (Table \ref{tab:refs}), we prefer scholarly papers \cite{SB,ISPD2022,ISPD2023} and draw on open-source repositories and FAQs as needed \cite{CT,MP}.
+Among secondary sources discussed in the context of \cite{Nature} (Table \ref{tab:refs}), we prefer scholarly papers \cite{ISPD2022,SB,ISPD2023} and draw on open-source repositories and FAQs as needed \cite{CT,MP}.
+Here all benchmark sets have hundreds of macros per design, compared to only a handful in sets such as ISPD 2015.
 We crosscheck claims from three nonoverlapping groups of researchers: those associated with \cite{Nature}, the Stronger Baselines paper \cite{SB} and the UCSD paper \cite{ISPD2023}.
 Consistent claims from different groups are even more trustworthy when backed by numerous benchmarks.
 Both Google Team 2 and the UCSD team included highly-cited experts on floorplanning and placement with extensive publication records and several key references cited in \cite{Nature} (such as \cite{MAPLE,Progress,RePlAce} and others), as well as experience developing academic and commercial floorplanning and placement tools beyond Google.